What Is the Best Way to Get More Construction Leads?

 - Upload 20+ project photos and refresh them quarterly

-- Post weekly updates so the profile stays active in Google's eyes
+- Post weekly updates so the profile stays active in Google's ranking signals

 - Build a steady stream of keyword-rich reviews from past clients

-One service page won't rank in every town you serve.
-The contractors who dominate local search build a dedicated page for each town and service combination, with real photos, real testimonials, and content that proves they actually work there.
+One service page will not rank across every town in your service area.
+Contractors who dominate local search build a dedicated page for each service-and-town combination, with real project photos, real testimonials, and content that proves they do the work there.
+A well-built contractor website is what turns that traffic into actual calls.

 - One page per service per town: "kitchen remodeling in Newburyport, MA"

-- Include local landmarks, permit info, and town-specific project examples
+- Include local context: permit info, neighborhoods served, and local project examples

 Building a multi-channel lead system from scratch is a full-time job.
-Most contractors try, get overwhelmed, and end up overpaying for one channel that under-delivers while the rest sit unused.
+Most contractors start, get overwhelmed, and end up overpaying for one channel that under-delivers while the others sit unused.

 We build lead systems for contractors every month.
-If you'd rather skip the trial-and-error and have it built for you, let's talk.
+Skip the trial-and-error and have it built right the first time.

-Two ad types most contractors should run, and one principle that decides whether they make money.
+Two ad types most contractors should run, and one principle that decides whether they produce profit or burn budget.

 Google Local Services Ads (LSAs)

-Pay-per-lead ads that show at the very top of search results with a Google Guaranteed badge.
+Pay-per-lead ads that appear at the very top of search results with a Google Guaranteed badge.
 Homeowners call you directly.
-You only pay when a real lead comes through.
+You pay only when a real lead comes in, not per click.
+Speed-to-lead still matters here: call back within five minutes or the lead will already be talking to a competitor.

 - Lower cost-per-lead than Search Ads in most markets